 |Figure 5 - The new entity class files|

 Let's take a closer look at the generated class files.
-In the Project Navigator, select the ReviewEntity.h file and you will see the code shown in Figure 6.
+In the Project Navigator, select the ReviewEntity.swift file and you will see the code shown in Figure 6.

-In this code, an Objective-C property has been generated for every attribute in ReviewEntity on the entity data model (for a discussion of properties, check out this earlier post in the series.)
-The @interface declaration indicates that the ReviewEntity class is a subclass of the NSManagedObject class just as you specified when generating the entities as shown in Figure 1.
+In this code, a Swift property has been generated for every attribute in ReviewEntity on the entity data model (for a discussion of properties, check out this earlier post in the series.)
+The class declaration indicates that the ReviewEntity class is a subclass of the NSManagedObject class just as you specified when generating the entities as shown in Figure 1.

 Feel free to examine the UserEntity and ReviewEntity class files to see the properties that have been generated for these entities.